-Business Confidence in Japan is expected to be 2.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Confidence in Japan to stand at 9.00 in 12 months time.
-In the long-term, the Japan Business Confidence is projected to trend around 2.00 Index Points in 2020, according to our econometric models.
+Business Confidence in Japan is expected to be -60.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Business Confidence in Japan to stand at -12.00 in 12 months time.
+In the long-term, the Japan Business Confidence is projected to trend around 5.00 points in 2021 and -6.00 points in 2022, according to our econometric models.